 Camping without horses?
 You may reserve sites 1 through 3 which do not allow horses or choose a site that does accomodate horses.
 We request that you look at a non-horse site, if available, to accomodate campers with horses.
 Vault toilets are available.
 Drinking Water may NOT be available!

 This is now a single site camp facility and no longer a group site.
-Only one vehicle per site and sites 1-3 are not for horses.
+Sites 1-3 are not for horses.

 There are no discounts at this facility.
 We do not honor the Senior or Access passes.